Fiery Skipper (Hylephila phyleus - male) on Guadalupe Island rock daisy |

 Skippers are native to Southern California and beyond.
 Their range is limited by cold winters, so the

-Southern United States, Southern California, the West Indies and Central
+year-round range is limited to warmer areas like Southern United States, Southern California, the West Indies and Central

 America south to Argentina and Chile.